quang-do-se/aws-certs/devops/tmp/study.md

 - `AWS Storage Gateway` offers file-based, volume-based, and tape-based storage solutions.

 - You can use a `Network Address Translation (NAT)` gateway to enable instances in a private subnet to connect to the Internet or other AWS services, but prevent the Internet from initiating a connection with those instances.

+- `Amazon Data Lifecycle Manager (DLM)` for EBS Snapshots provides a simple, automated way to back up data stored on Amazon EBS volumes.

+- `ElastiCache` offerings for In-Memory key/value stores include `ElastiCache for Redis`, which can support replication, and `ElastiCache for Memcached` which does not support replication.